Zabuelis/IRC_ChatBot/document.md

 ### Shared Memory
 - Shared memory is used in several cases.
 One of them is to monitor if a socket is still alive.
 If at some point socket breaks bool flag is changed to false.
 This way the program knows whether this was an intended disconnect or a forced socket disconnection.
 - Another use case is to store muted users.
 Admin channel collects muted users and then later on server reader process can ignore messages sent from those users.
 - Shared memory is also used for logging messages.
 Channel monitor processes write into a shared memory buffer, once that buffer is written semaphore is turned on and is not turned off until the message is written into the file.
+- Shared memory also stores muted channels.
+An admin can create a new rule to ignore all input in a certain channel by sending a command in admin channel.
+All chatting will be ignored in specified channel.

 ### Signals
-- Signals are used to gracefully close the program when a CTRL + Z or a SIGINT signal is received.
+- Signals are used to gracefully close the program when a CTRL + C or a SIGINT signal is received.
 This approach is used twice, once to stop currently running processes and gracefully exit the program, another time is to gracefully shutdown the program when it is trying to reconnect a socket.
 - Signals are also used to wake up logger process when new data in shared memory buffer is available.

 ## File Structure